biocommons/hgvs/README.rst

 * **The default branch is development.** Pulling from default will get you a *development* version.
 Release versions are determined by tags; updating to a specific version (*e.g.,* ``hg up -r 0.3.0``) will get you exactly that version as on PyPI.
+If you implement a new feature, please create an issue first and work in a feature branch named like '44-normalization'.

 ----